Litigation and eligibility: United Kingdom

 In general, biotechnological inventions are patentable, subject to certain exceptions, which include:

-- processes for cloning human beings or modifying genetic material in the germ line and genetic identity of human beings;
+- processes for modifying genetic material in the germ line genetic identity of human beings;

-- animal or plant varieties or any essentially biological process for their production.
+- any variety of animal or plant or any essentially biological process for their production.

 Q: To what extent are courts obliged to consider previous cases that have covered issues similar to those pertaining to a dispute?